QiuHaohao/sicp-solutions/README.md

 # sicp-solutions
-Tested solutions to Structure and Interpretation of Computer Programs, 2nd Edition.
+Tested solutions to exercises in Structure and Interpretation of Computer Programs, 2nd Edition.